outdreamer/build-a-cure/docs/tasks/implementation_options.md

 			solution_metric_filter = 'is a sorting algorithm' = 'is a function that changes order of a set' solution_metric_filter = 'is more generalizable than an existing sorting_algorithm'
 		- this function finds a route to 'connect' the example_structure_with_attribute ('change sequence') with the attribute 'determines generalizability of the change sequence' in the form of the structure_type ('function')
+		- the 'derive' function applies 'changes' to 'certainty structures' to derive connections between the 'structures to connect'
+		- for example, 'deriving' a prediction function applies 'changes' to the 'certainty structures' (input variables, output variables) to derive connections ('coefficients', 'exponents', 'operators') between the 'structures to connect' (input and output variables of the prediction function), having incomplete information about those connections (as the certainty structure of the 'data set' is, by definition of the 'prediction function' problem, necessarily 'incomplete', otherwise a prediction function wouldnt be necessary to find and the original data set could act like a mapping table rather than requiring a function)
 	'''
 	derived = apply('test', structure, attribute)
 	return derived